Forceflow/ooc_svo_builder/README.md

 * **END**: Indicating the end of the header file.

 ### Octree node file
-An .octreenodes file is a very simple binary file which describes the big flat array of octree nodes.
-In the nodes, there are only child pointers, but it is trivial to extend the code to also store parent/neighbour pointers.
-The child pointers are constructed from a base address combined with a child offset, since all nonempty children of a certain node are guaranteed by the algorithm to be stored next to eachother.
-As described in the .octreeheader, the .octreenodes file contains n_nodes nodes.
+An .octreenodes file is a binary file which describes the big flat array of octree nodes.
+In the nodes, there are only child pointers, which are constructed from a 64-bit base address combined with a child offset, since all nonempty children of a certain node are guaranteed by the algorithm to be stored next to eachother.
+The .octreenodes file contains an amount of n_nodes nodes.

 * **children base address**: (size_t, 64 bits) The base address of the children of this node.
 * **child offsets**: (8 * 8 bit char = 64 bits) Children offsets for each of the 8 children.
 Each is a number between -1 and 7.